TomFern/TomFern.github.io/src/_pages/talks.md

 excerpt: Recorded Talks
 ---

-Here recorded talks I have given.
+Here are recorded talks I have given.
 Starting from most recent.

 > MLOps: From Jupyter to Production | Conf42: MLOps 2024